Shirral/folksy-stichers/README.md

 ### Newsletter signup section

-The first section on the **Join us** page gives the user the opportunity to stay up to date with the club's activities - either by joining the club's Facebook group where an inline link in the first paragraph leads, or by signing up to the club's newsetter.
+The first section on the Contact page gives the user the opportunity to stay up to date with the club's activities - either by joining the club's Facebook group where an inline link in the first paragraph leads, or by signing up to the club's newsetter.

 The second paragraph of text invites the user to sign up, explains the benefits of doing so, and tells the user how often the newsletter would be sent.
 It is followed by a **signup form**.